top of page

 Conversations with mums, telling me that the child's school isn't seeing what they're seeing, making the mum feel like she's going crazy.

-Conversations with people who know the family saying things like "the problem isn't really that the child is anxious.
-The problem is that mum is anxious" - as if the mum has CREATED or CAUSED the anxiety, when truthfully the likelihood is that mum is anxious BECAUSE her child is anxious, not the other way round.
-(Yes, there is a genetic link, and mothers with anxiety are more statistically more likely to have children with anxiety, but that is only one of MULTIPLE factors).
+And conversations with people who know the family saying things like "the problem isn't really that the child is anxious.
+The problem is that mum is anxious", as if the mum has created or caused the anxiety, when truthfully the likelihood is that mum is anxious because her child is anxious, not the other way round.

-It is hard enough being a mum, with us second guessing ourselves at every turn.
+It is hard enough being a mum, with us second-guessing ourselves at every turn.
 But when your child has anxiety it can inevitably feel like we have somehow "failed" at parenting.

 And I have genuinely never heard anyone say "the problem is that dad is anxious."